The JCB Prize for Literature has shut down. What else has ended with it?

 The impact of the end of the prize, then, will be felt mostly by the publishing community.
 Most of all, probably, by the writers and translators who will not win the Rs 25-lakh and Rs 10-lakh purses.
 With serious writing being a monetarily dismal practice in India, awards like these can go a long way towards supporting future work by prize-winning authors.

 For readers, unfortunately, the closure of the prize may have very little impact.
-Still, the JCB Prize for Literature has create a model.
+Still, the JCB Prize for Literature has created a model.
 The literary community will certainly be hoping for a second version of the prize – or a new one to replace it.